 because I wasn’t there.
 I didn’t know they existed.

 part of my misspent youth, or my university days.

-    Sneaky Feelings burst, fully formed, into my life in my late 20s.
+Sneaky Feelings arrived in my life in my late 20s.
 Just as they were calling it a day after a decade of touring and making records.